sarif-standard/sarif-spec-v1/README.md

 # sarif-spec
-The specification document for the Static Analysis Results Interchange Format (SARIF)
+This repo contains an early draft of the specification document for the Static Analysis Results Interchange Format (SARIF).